Docs

 When using .boc files:

-• The BoC is loaded and cached directly
+• The BoC code is loaded directly without running the Tolk compiler on that code

 [import-mappings]